 All of these are experiences, rather than moments.
 I believe they come from increasing the connection, or reducing the separation, between ourselves and the shared soul or karma.
 This part of experience isn’t about single moments but about flow and the story of life.
 These aren’t really talked about in modern Buddhism or meditation practice.
 I believe that these give you a different, but still important way of understanding that we do not have a fixed, separate self.

 The moment itself I was listening to a recorded dharma talk.
 I was having an intense time in a very deep meditative state.
-What I remember is coming back around and having the strangest and strongest sensation of time having collapsed.
+The sense was of having the strangest and strongest sensation of time having collapsed.
 It didn’t completely disappear like it does during a cessation, it was more like the whole of the Universe and its history had condensed into something that was occurring in one single moment that I had experienced.
 Every single thing that had happened and was going to happen, including me, was happening all at once in that one moment.

 This broke my phase of equanimity and there is a clear difference in how I felt in the world before and after this moment.
-I felt a lot freer in the expression of what was inside me.
+I felt a lot freer in the expression of what was inside me and less separate to what was around me.
 This is one of the moments that has really stuck with me and I have never experienced anything quite like it again.
 I am still fascinated by it.

 This unfolded over many months, but there were two big key moments that happened within a few days of each other.
 One was opening up to the ground and feeling a rush of erotic energy flood my being, the second was relaxing my mind and allowing that energy to flow up and out of my head.